nabeekha/Regex-tutorial/Develop/gist-template.md

 - This uses HTML tags to ensure the opening and closing tags math.
 It captures the tag name using (\w+) and uses the back references to match the corresponding closing tags

 ### Look-ahead and Look-behind
+Lookahead and lookbehind are zero-width assertions that allow you to create conditions for matching patterns in final results.
+This enables pattern specification that are uttilized for various conditions.

 ## Author